brentley/appmeshworkshop/content/servicediscovery/servicediscovery.md

   --health-check-custom-config FailureThreshold=1
 ```

 Go back to the AWS Admin console and locate the Cloud Map service.
-Expand the left hand side section and click on the namespace with Name  **appmeshworkshop.pvt.local**
+Expand the left hand side section and click on the namespace with nbame  **appmeshworkshop.pvt.local**.
+Take a look at the service definition.

-We are ready to start using the service we just defined in Cloud Map.
-Let's leverage ECS integration with Cloud Map to configure
+You can start referencing the Cloud Map service in ECS.